jlacasa/mixed-models-spring25/content/1-intro.md

 $$\mathbf{G}$$ is the variance-covariance matrix of the random effects, and $$\mathbf{R}$$ is the variance-covariance matrix of the residuals.

-Using the probability distribution form, we can say
+Using the probability distribution form, we can then say

 $$\mathbf{y} \sim N(\boldsymbol{\mu}, \Sigma)$$